vEnhance/1802/r14.typ

 - If you want to come to review session 3 you can vote on the time at #url("https://forms.gle/Xh8B5C2tPVtD5xDU6").
+  - I have to say I'm amazed that so many people are checking their email on a minute-by-minute basis on a Sunday morning.
 - Wednesday's recitation will have Lichen as a guest instructor.
   (I'll be in the audience.)